 No. He couldn’t afford to be distracted now.

-He realised his castle was under threat.
+He realized his castle was under threat.

 10. THE INVASION